Vore

 - Animation and game content built around size disparity and swallowing.

-Scenarios commonly feature fantasy creatures and monster figures, anthropomorphic characters, or dramatic scale differences in the manner of macro/micro and body inflation art; the female masking and broader transformation fandoms sit nearby in the same online ecosystem.
+Scenarios commonly feature fantasy creatures and monster figures, anthropomorphic characters drawn from the furry fandom, or dramatic scale differences in the manner of macro/micro and body inflation art; the broader transformation fandoms sit nearby in the same online ecosystem.
 The swallowed character is usually imagined as safe, comfortable, or even content, a deliberate softening that keeps the fantasy distinct from depictions of genuine harm.

 Psychology